On the Nielsen-Thomsen sequence: Distinguishing C* -algebras and *-homomorphisms

 Not only has it been proved in \cite{GJL20} that $A$ and $B$ agree at the level of the (original) Elliott invariant, but also it has been stated that they agree at the level of the Cuntz semigroup.
-Even though this statement is true, we would like to offer a proof of this, via an approximate intertwining argument.
+Even though the latter statement is true, we would like to offer a rigorous proof, via an approximate intertwining argument.

-In \cite{C22}, an approximate intertwining theorem has been developed only for specific $\Cu$-semigroups termed \emph{uniformly-based}.
-Later on in \cite{CV24}, this technique has been generalized to the entire category $\Cu$ and also to the category $\Cu^*$.
-Even though the theorems have been stated in great generality using the finite-set comparison, we can restate them in our specific case as follows.
+Approximate intertwinings in the category $\Cu$ have been firstly developed in \cite{C22}, for specific $\Cu$-semigroups.
+Subsequently, this technique has been generalized in \cite{CV24}, to the entire category $\Cu$, and its subcategory $\Cu^*$.
+Although the theorems have been stated in greater generality, using the finite-set comparison, we restate them in our specific context, as follows.

-\begin{thm}\cite[Theorem 3.16]{C22} - \cite[Theorem 3.17]{CV24}.
-Let $(S_i,\sigma_{ij}),(T_i,\tau_{ij})$ be inductive sequences in the category $\Cu^*$.
+\begin{thm}[{\cite[Theorem 3.16]{C22} - \cite[Theorem 3.17]{CV24}}] Let $(S_i,\sigma_{ij}),(T_i,\tau_{ij})$ be inductive sequences in the category $\Cu^*$.